 - Increases alertness

-- Makes you more efficient at certain tasks.
+- Makes you more efficient in certain tasks.

-- Helps you adapt to hazards in your environment
+- Allows you to adapt to the dangers of your environment

-Obviously, we're giving you some pointers on how to use or counteract eco-anxiety.
-We are not mental health specialists, and we refer here to real-life experiences of moderate eco-anxiety.
+Obviously here, we give ideas on ways to use or counter eco-anxiety.
+We are not mental health specialists and are referring here to experiences with moderate eco-anxiety.

 Disturbing information galore

 Too much is like not enough !
 We know that climate change is happening.
-So it's not necessary to feed on and turn all our attention solely to this kind of news, and be able to identify the good news that comes out about it.
+It is therefore not necessary to feed ourselves and turn all our attention only on this kind of news and be able to identify the good news that arises on this subject.

 As we said earlier, in a state of anxiety, the body is ready to react.

-So it's an opportunity to use it as a driving force to take concrete action and participate in a collective movement.
-This can be done, for example, by making commitments to ourselves to reduce our ecological impact (e.g.: eating less meat, aiming for a zero-waste lifestyle, using active transport...).
+It is therefore an opportunity to use it as a driving force to act and engage concretely in actions as well as to participate in a collective movement.
+This can be done, for example, by making commitments with yourself to reduce your ecological impact (e.g.: consuming less meat, moving towards a zero-waste lifestyle, using active transport, etc.).

-It can also be done by getting involved in collective movements (e.g.: actions of a non-profit organization, political actions, demonstrations...) and getting together with like-minded people.
+This can also be done by engaging in collective movements (e.g. actions of a non-profit organization, political actions, demonstrations, etc.) and getting together with people who experience similarities.

-All our daily gestures are a way of affirming our values and taking concrete action in response to climate change.
-Not only do they have an impact on eco-anxiety, but they also enable us to act as role models, encouraging others to change their consumption habits.
+All daily actions allow us to affirm our values and take concrete action in response to climate change.
+Not only do they have an impact on eco-anxiety but also allow us to be inviting models to change the consumption habits of the people we meet .

-By focusing on the present moment and the concrete actions you can take, it's possible to manage the multiple uncertainties of the future.
+By focusing on the present moment and on the concrete actions that you can take, it is possible to manage the multiple uncertainties linked to the future.

-Of course, we all have a role to play in sustaining the environment as a suitable living environment for the living beings on this beautiful planet!
-I invite you to use anxiety as a motor for constructive action.
-If you have strategies that work for you, leave them in the comments: they could be useful for others!
+Obviously, we all have a role to play in the sustainability of the environment as an adequate living environment for the living beings of this beautiful planet!
+I invite you to use anxiety as a driving force for constructive actions.
+If you have strategies that work for you, leave them in the comments: they might be useful for others!